dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

     ##  replicates)
     ##
     ## data:  cont.table
-    ## X-squared = 10.813, df = NA, p-value = 0.6001
+    ## X-squared = 10.813, df = NA, p-value = 0.5988

 It is non-significant.
-Thus, we are confident that the infection process does not resemble a binomial distribution, and deviation from this distribution increases with crowding.
-However, it would be premature to conclude that the distribution of infection differs among treatments.
+Thus, we are confident that the infection process does not resemble a binomial distribution, but it seems premature to conclude that the distribution of infection differs among treatments.
 This is a reminder that these frequencies are based on small sample sizes and tests of differences are not that powerful.
 Also, this tests for differences between groups, not for a trend from low to high crowding.

 Returning to our modeling approach, in cases like this, where the data are more variable that expected based on the binomial, it is usual to use `'quasibinomial'` as the family argument.
 The model parameters are unchanged, but their standard errors are inflated in accordance with the amount of overdispersion.
 Thus, the significance tests are much more conservative.